 Each January, CU Boulder participates in the AAU Data Exchange Undergraduate Time to Degree (TTD) Survey.
 Graduation rate calculations start with a cohort of entering freshmen and follows them forward in time, asking what percent earned degrees in a given time period.
 By contrast, time-to-degree calculations start with a group of degree recipients in a given year and looks backward in time, asking how long it took them, on average, to graduate.

-The median time to degree for the FY 2019 degree cohort was 3.7 years, equivalent to the 4th spring after fall entry.
-The average time to degree was 4.2 years.
+The median time to degree for the FY 2023 degree cohort was 3.7 years, equivalent to the 4th spring after fall entry.
+The average time to degree was 4.0 years.
 The average is longer than the median because a few students take a very long time, which affects the average but not the median.
-For example, 58 students earning degrees in FY 2019 entered as freshmen before 2009.
+For example, 40 students earning degrees in FY 2023 entered as freshmen in 2010 or earlier.

-The percentage of Colorado resident degree recipients graduating in 4 years or less was 67%, an all-time high.
-The percentage of non-resident degree recipients graduating in 4 years or less was 70%, also an all-time high, by 3 percentage points.
+The percentage of Colorado resident degree recipients graduating in 4 years or less was 78%, an all-time high and 4 point higher than last year’s previous record high.
+The percentage of non-resident degree recipients graduating in 4 years or less was 75%, equaling the record.

 Data is available by college and major over-time since 2002.
 Further group categories are provided below.

 - First generation